redox-os/website/content/news/this-month-260131.md

 Ibuki Omatsu successfully implemented the initial capability-based security infrastructure which allows our permission and sandbox system to be much more granular and secure.

-It will be extended to other system interfaces in next months.
+The capability-based system has been implemented for scheme visibility which is configurable per-user, through the concept of Namespaces.
+There is work to do as many system services and drivers uses effective UID and GID as the only mechanism for security.
+Migration into Capability-based security will be gradually implemented to more system services in upcoming months.

 ## Proper SSH Support!